Extension of monotone operators and Lipschitz maps invariant for a group of isometries: Introduction

 we will prove (see Theorem \ref{thm:graziebauinv}) that there exists a maximal extension $\hAa$ of $\Aa$ preserving the $\G$-invariance; we will also find $\hAa$ so that its proper domain $\dom(\hAa)$ does not exceed the closed convex hull of $\dom(\Aa).$

 Since it is not clear how to adapt to this context the classical proof based on the Debrunner-Flor and Zorn Lemma (see e.g.~\cite[Thm.~2.1 and Cor.~2.1, Chap.II]{BrezisFR}), we will use the powerful explicit construction of \cite{BauWang2009}.
-This is based on kernel averages of convex functionals and on the characterization of monotone and maximal monotone operators via suitable convex Lagrangians on $\cY\times \cY^*$, a deep theory started with the seminal paper \cite{Fitzpatrick88} and further developed in a more recent series of relevant contributions (see e.g.~\cite{MlT01,Burachik-Svaiter03,Penot04,Penot04cras,Ghoussoub08,Visintin17} and the references therein).
+This is based on kernel averages of convex functionals and on the characterization of monotone and maximal monotone operators via suitable convex Lagrangians on $\cY\times \cY^*$, a deep theory started with the seminal paper \cite{Fitzpatrick88} (where the so called Fitzpatrick's function is introduced for the first time) and further developed in a more recent series of relevant contributions (see e.g.~\cite{MlT01,Burachik-Svaiter03,Penot04,Penot04cras,Ghoussoub08,Visintin17} and the references therein).

 The advantage of this direct approach is that it provides an explicit formula for the extension of $\Aa$ which behaves quite well with respect to the action of the group $\G$.
 As an intermediate step, which can be relevant also in other applications independently of $\G$-invariance, we will also show (Theorem \ref{thm:main1}) how to modify the construction of \cite{BauWang2009} in order to confine the domain of the extension $\hAa$ to the closed convex hull of $\dom(\Aa)$ (see also [Theorem 2.13]\cite{BauWang2010} for a partial result in this direction).